What is autoimmune enteropathy?

 The diagnosis can be made with a camera test (upper endoscopy or colonoscopy).
 Treatment includes medications that target the immune system.

-At The Children's Hospital of Philadelphia, children with autoimmune enteropathy are evaluated and treated by doctors from the Division of Allergy and the Division of Gastroenterology (GI), Hepatology and Nutrition.
+At Children's Hospital of Philadelphia (CHOP), children with autoimmune enteropathy are evaluated and treated by doctors from the Division of Allergy and Immunology and the Division of Gastroenterology (GI), Hepatology and Nutrition.